 Making the most of your time at university

-Maria Jackson, a senior lecturer at the University of Glasgow, gives us lots of food for thought regarding how to make the most of those few brief years that you will spend at university.
+Maria Jackson, a senior university teacher at the University of Glasgow, gives us lots of food for thought regarding how to make the most of those few brief years that you will spend at university.

 Making the right choice

 There are a number of things to consider even before you enrol in a course of study at university.
 Think ahead to what you expect to gain from getting a degree – for many people their degree is the stepping stone to a particular career, in which case it may be important to select a programme of study that aligns with your career plans.
 Sometimes the career pathway may be obvious, for example with professional programmes like accountancy & finance, law, engineering, medicine, dentistry, nursing or veterinary science.
 Some undergraduate programmes are accredited or recognised by professional bodies, so it’s important to seek out the appropriate information to check whether the degree you are thinking about will help you achieve your career goals.
 The websites for most university programmes of study will have information on career prospects, so check this out to see if the information aligns with your plans.